bootstrap-vue/bootstrap-vue/src/directives/scrollspy/README.md

 ## Using scrollspy on components with the `to` prop

-When Vue Router (or Nuxt.js) is used, and you are generating your links with the `to` prop, use one of the following methods to generate the apropriate `href` on the rendered link:
+When Vue Router (or Nuxt.js) is used, and you are generating your links with the `to` prop, use one of the following methods to generate the appropriate `href` on the rendered link:

 ```html
 <!-- using a string path -->